Andre-Codes/bereans_blog/_posts/2025-12-06-the-golden-thread.md

 {% endcapture %}
 {% include callout.html type="info" title="More on Strauss & Bauer School" content=strauss_and_bauer collapsible=true %}

-We briefly discussed Apostle expectation and secular criticism in this in the prior 3-part series **The Kingdom Framework** beginning with [The Familiar Announcement](/2025/12/07/familiar-announcement/).
-Later propositions (e.g. 19-22) will explore this in greater depth.
+We briefly discussed Apostle expectation and secular criticism in this and the prior 3-part series **The Kingdom Framework** beginning with [The Familiar Announcement](/2025/12/07/familiar-announcement/).
+Later propositions (e.g. 19-22) will explore this in much greater depth.

 ---

 # **A Subject of Magnitude**

-Ultimately, the study of the Kingdom is not just for scholars; it is the inheritance of the believer.
+Ultimately, the study of the Kingdom is not just for theological debates or seminaries; it is the inheritance of the believer.
 It connects the past, present, and future into one cohesive plan.

 {% capture pq %}
 "The kingdom embraces so much, both in preparation and in actual realization, that, in view of its extent, the doctrine exceeds all others in magnitude, enfolding in itself nearly all doctrine."